Dependent or Independent?

 - Veteran of the U.S. Armed Forces

 - Currently serving on active duty in the U.S. Armed Forces for purposes other than training

 - Graduate or graduate/professional student

-- Married prior to filing and signing the Free Application for Federal Student Aid (FAFSA)
+- Married prior to filing and signing the FAFSA (Free Application for Federal Student Aid)

 - Emancipated minor or unaccompanied homeless youth

-If your parents are divorced and your custodial parent has remarried, your stepparent's information must be included as well, even if your parent and stepparent file separate tax forms, and even if they have an agreement not to assist each other's children with college expenses.
+If your parents are divorced and your custodial parent (the parent you reside with most throughout the year) has remarried, your stepparent's information must be included as well, even if your parent and stepparent file separate tax forms, and even if they have an agreement not to assist each other's children with college expenses.

 The only exception to the dependency rules at Michigan State is in very rare instances where it can be proven that there is a total breakdown in the relationship between student and parent(s).
 If you believe that this describes your situation, contact a financial aid advisor for advice on how to document your circumstances.

 Filing incorrectly as independent when you're actually a dependent student can seriously delay the processing of your financial aid.
 If you have questions about your status, contact a financial aid advisor before filing your FAFSA.